phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 339477
+#Total Number of Tweets: 1037598
-#Number of Clinton Tweets: 284358
+#Number of Trump Tweets: 339789
-#Number of Sanders Tweets: 158579
+#Number of Clinton Tweets: 284605
-#Number of Rubio Tweets: 128933
+#Number of Sanders Tweets: 158762
-#Number of Carson Tweets: 66062
+#Number of Rubio Tweets: 129066
-#Number of Bush Tweets: 59144
+#Number of Carson Tweets: 66152
-#Total Number of Tweets:
+#Number of Bush Tweets: 59225
 ---
 ---